 2011 – David Toms

-The Colonial Country Club is the first venue the PGA Tour will use on its return to action.
+The Colonial Country Club will forever be remembered as the first course the PGA Tour used on its return to action.
 This is a regular stop for the tour although it is usually used a little earlier in the year than this.
 The one thing we know is needed around here is accuracy.
-That is the case when crowds and stands and everything else are in place to keep a check on loose and errant shots but when those factors are not in play accuracy is even more paramount.
+This is a treelined track where the grass tends to be juicy, although as we saw recently at the Byron Nelson, the freezing cold winter has affected the areas around the greens.

 If you look at the list of winners above, they are all clean ball strikers or exceptional putters and in some cases both, so that gives us an early indication of what to look for.
 There have been no actual changes to the course since last year so it remains a par 70 which measures 7,209 yards so it is far from long by modern standards.
-The rough is said to be 2.5 inches so it is significant whereas the winds are expected to be light.
+The rough is said to be 2.5 inches so it is significant.
+As ever when the tour heads to Texas the wind is a factor and is set to deliver gusts on Thursday.
 We are all set up for a big week for the ball strikers.

 Back them here: